akhan7/fss16groupG/read/1/README.md

 iii4.
 Script: Gibbs sampling and training algorithm, Prediction algorithm for topic model have been applied.

 #Improvements
 iv1.
+DBTM is shown to perform well with bug reports have reasonably large number of topics (k > 60).
+Those type of bug reports are obviously more complex and hence the chances of it being detected by developers and testers is less.
+On the other hand, more bug reports would be submitted for the bug that is more common and less complex and hence will have lesser number of topics.
+The paper has not given equal importance to reports with reasonably lesser number of features (20-40). iv2.
+Experiments were run on open source projects like OpenOffice, Eclipse and Mozilla.
+These projects are well maintained and used by power users and developers which might not always be the case with other software which are meant for the masses (especially those that have public beta testing programs that allow common users to send bug reposts) iv3.
+Many open source projects are contributed by people all around the world who might use different languages.
+The effect of NLP and translation before applying the algorithms could have been discussed a bit more. iv4.
 The author could have added a section of future work so that further work based on their work could be figured out.